wravery/adalight-rs/README.md

 ## WIP: "BobLight" Alpha-Blending

-[@milkey-mouse](https://github.com/milkey-mouse) also experimented with an alpha-blending multi-client extension to the OPC protocol initially called "BobLight."
-Both the C++ and the Rust version of this driver support adding an alpha channel and streaming that to a server that supports it using the OPC `System exclusive (command 255)` with a system ID of `0xB0B`.
+[@milkey-mouse](https://github.com/milkey-mouse) also experimented with an alpha-blending multi-client extension to the OPC protocol initially called "BobLight."`**` Both the C++ and the Rust version of this driver support adding an alpha channel and streaming that to a server that supports it using the OPC `System exclusive (command 255)` with a system ID of `0xB0B`.

  We never finished the [server](https://github.com/milkey-mouse/BamboozLED), and it morphed into a compositing reverse-proxy instead of a completely different streaming protocol.
 Unless you want to pick up where we left off, you should avoid setting the `alphaChannel` property to `true` for any servers, it won't work with a standard OPC server.

+## Notes

+`*` _The PR was never acknowledged, so I suspect the original project has been abandoned._

+`**` _We found out there was already a similar project with the name "BobLight," so we couldn't keep that name._